You know, when I decided to become an engineer, I knew a few things:

 Every company, every agency & every field engineer has his/her own philosophy on the use of field books for recording progress documentation in the field.
 Whether your crew does 100% of its field documentation in field books or whether you use a combination of field books and paper is up to you & your company.
 I’ve seen all sorts of field documentation systems.
 Some work better than others.
 And they all have failure points as well.

 I will tell you that I love field books.
 Neatly done, organized, complete field book entries are a great representation of the acumen of your field staff.
 They make the flow of information from the field to the office easy.
-And in the same breath, shitty documentation is shit.
+And in the same breath, bad documentation is unacceptable.
 Keep your standards high.
 Demand excellence from your field staff.

 I hate doing things twice.
 I hate transcribing information onto multiple forms.
 I hate wasting time & money on duplicate field entries.
 Write it down once.
 Calculated it once.
 Move on.
 I think that’s why I’m such a fan of field books being used for all of the field engineers’ documentation.

 Since 1996, I have personally organized my field book entries the same way.
 I’ve posted a couple of examples below (Picture = 1000 words….):